Endogen/Telegram-Bauer-Bot/bauer/plugins/wallet/resources/terms.md

-Generated wallet is meant to be for tipping and should only hold small amounts of coins.
-Bismuth developers have access to the private key of this address.
+Generated wallet is for tipping and should only hold small amounts.
+Bismuth developers have access to the private key.